Demystifying Paints: An Easy Guide to Oil, Latex, and More

 Cleaning Painted Walls

-Gently wipe down walls regularly with a damp, soft cloth to remove dust and grime.
-For stains, use a specialized wall cleaner or a mixture of water and white vinegar.
-Avoid harsh abrasives, as they can dull the paint finish and leave scratches.
+Wipe walls gently with a damp, soft cloth to remove dust.
+For stains, use a mild cleaner or a water-and-vinegar solution.
+Avoid abrasives that can dull or scratch the finish.

 Touching Up Minor Imperfections